raghur-relangi/my-portfolio-/README.md

 # my-portfolio-
-My GitHub profile portfolio showcasing my skills and projects
+My portfolio showcasing my skills and projects and all about  my infromation